winks/f5n.org/content/blog/2019/advent-of-code-2019.md

 Part 2 was a lot harder, spent the whole evening on this but I had a good idea in the end.
 I did have to look up someone else's solution to fix an off-by-one error.
 Still counts as solving it on my own, I guess, I didn't change anything meaningful in my code.
+Interestingly I found the solution to the problem by manually writing out the results of the example in a text editor and looking for patterns.
+It helped.

 ## Day 17 - Set and Forget